 Since the lawsuit, The Foundations has reorganized and streamlined its administration, a step the Executive Director Russell Taylor admits was necessary.
 Taylor acknowledged the need for change, but also applauded the millions that The Foundations allocates to East Chicago, helping to make the lives of its residents better and better each year.

 So how did this organization survive five years with no revenue?
 Through a deal with a private company, and by splitting up The Foundations into two separate entities.
 Although The Foundations share of the casino profits were tied up in escrow between 2007 and 2011, they still managed to distribute the millions of dollars in the same way they had in the past.
-In 2011, after a legal settlement was reach, The Foundations received $29.8 million that allowed them to repay all debts incurred during the lawsuit.
+In 2011, after a legal settlement was reached, The Foundations received $29.8 million that allowed them to repay all debts incurred during the lawsuit.

 The lawsuit also helped to right the sinking ship that was The Foundations prior to 2007.
 After adhering to the Indiana attorney general’s recommendation to combine the two separate bodies into one and reducing administrative costs, The Foundations are now solvent and sound for the foreseeable future.